austineady/candle-shop-dynamodb/README.md

   console.log(JSON.stringify(data, null, 2));
 });
 ```
-> Some people might ask why I don't use `console.error` and instead pass through a string starting with 'Error:...'.
-Console.error looks identical to actual errors, which makes them hard to find if a lot of errors are thrown at once.
-This way, I know explicitly what and where something went wrong.

 During development, I was repeatedly restarting the database server after editing table or model schema.
 That means that the tables repeatedly needed to be created.
 Additionally, anytime I restarted my non-database server script, it would try to re-create the table.
 If the table already existed, dynamo would throw an error.
 I ended up wrapping my table creation logic with `dynamo.listTables`, which would check if the table already existed first.

 `dynamo.listTables` takes two parameters.
-The first is an options object where you can specify a limits, filters, etc. The second is a callback function.
-Since I only had one table, I passed through an empty object as per their documentation examples.
+The first is an options object where you can specify limits, filters, etc. The second is a callback function.
+Since there's only one table, I passed through an empty object as seen in their documentation examples.

 ```
 const ProductsTable = require('./tables/Products');